italiangrid/storm/documentation/sysadmin-guide/1.11.1/index.md

 	  slapadd -l storm.cnaf.infn.it.ldif
 	  slapadd -l root.storm.cnaf.infn.it.ldif

 So we are ready to add to our LDAP database the necessary users and groups.
 In particular we need storm and gridhttps users and also relative groups.
 But, how can we organize our directory tree?
 In a UNIX file system, the top level is the root.
 Underneath the root you have numerous files and directories.
 As mentioned above, LDAP directories are set up in much the same manner.
-Into the directory’s base are conventionally created containers that logically separate data.
+Into the directory's base are conventionally created containers that logically separate data.
 For historical reasons, most LDAP directories set these logical separations up as OU entries.
 OU stands for "Organizational Unit", which in X.500 was used to indicate the functional organization within a company.
 Current LDAP implementations have kept the ou= naming convention.
 In our case, we can define a pair of Organizationa Unit: People and Group as follow:

 **People.storm.cnaf.infn.it.ldif**